klopezd/instatrace_guides/deployment_github_guide.md

 _the terminal will ask for username and password for GitHub_

-**4. On target server, create the new branch and pull it from github**
+**4. On production server, create the new branch and pull it from github**
 * _on target repository root_

 ```